-Many factors can contribute to dry and itchy skin on your black lab.
+Many factors can contribute to dry and itchy skin on your black Lab.
 Some causes are environmental while others can be related to grooming.
-While uncomfortable, these conditions can easily be treated from home and do not require a visit to the veterinarian unless they persist after treating at home.
+While uncomfortable, Labrador puppy itching can easily be treated from home and does not require a visit to the veterinarian unless the Labrador itchy skin continues following at-home treatments.

 Labs generally do not require regular bathing.
 For the most part, they should only be given a full bath if they roll in something dirty or smelly.
-Over-bathing your dog can cause her skin to dry out, making her itchy and removing the natural oils her coat needs to maintain a healthy shine.
-If you notice your dog's skin is flaky or dry, use a homemade “shampoo" consisting of one part oatmeal and one part warm water and 1 tbsp. of olive oil.
-Massage this mixture into your dog's coat, allow to sit for one minute, then rinse.
+Over-bathing your dog can cause their skin to dry out, making them itchy and removing the natural oils their coat needs to maintain a healthy shine.
+If you notice your dog's skin is flaky or dry, use a homemade "dog shampoo" consisting of one cup of ground dry oatmeal and one part warm water, and a half cup of baking soda.
+Massage this mixture into your dog's coat, avoiding their eyes, and allow the shampoo to sit for one minute, then rinse and dry.
 Oatmeal will add moisture as well as soothe minor allergic reactions.

 Certain essential fatty acids are required in your dog's diet to maintain skin and coat health.
-Some examples are fish, corn, peanut and olive oils.
-Many people will choose to add 1 tbsp. per day to their lab's dry dog food.
-Maintaining this routine daily is an effective at-home solution that will have a visible improvement on any dog's coat and put a quick stop to dry, flaky skin.
+Dog-safe foods that naturally include essential fatty acids include fish, corn, peanuts, and olive oils.
+Maintaining this routine daily is an effective at-home solution that will have a visible improvement on any Lab itchy skin and coat and will help put a stop to dry, flaky skin.

 Sometimes your environment can play a role in creating Labrador itchy skin.
 In the winter months, heaters inside the home can cause drying of the skin.
 A naturally arid climate can also contribute to dry, flaky skin.